bluekitchen/btstack/chipset/README.md

 **Notes**:

   1. BD_ADDR: Indiates if Bluetooth chipset compes with its own valid MAC Addess.
 Better Broadcom and CSR dongles usually come with a MAC address from the dongle manufacturer, but cheaper ones might come with identical addresses.
+  2. SCO over HCI: All Bluetooth Classic chipsets support SCO over HCI in general.
+BTstack can receive SCO packets without problems.
+However, only TI CC256x has support for using SCO buffers in the Controller and a useful flow control.
+On CSR/Broadcom/Cypress Controllers, BTstack cannot queue multiple SCO packets in the Controller.
+Instead, the SCO packet must be sent periodically at the right time - without a clear indication about when this time is.
+The current implementation observes the timestamps of the received SCO packets to schedule sending packets.
+With full control over the system and no other Bluetooth data, this can be flawless, but it's rather fragile in general.
+For these, it's necessary to use the I2S/PCM interface for stable operation.
-  2. SCO over HCI: All Bluetooth Classic chipsets support SCO over HCI, for those that are marked with No, we either didn't try or didn't found enough information to configure it correctly.
+  , for those that are marked with No, we either didn't try or didn't found enough information to configure it correctly.
   3. Multiple LE Roles: Apple uses Broadcom Bluetooth+Wifi in their iOS devices and newer iOS versions support multiple concurrent LE roles, so at least some Broadcom models support multiple concurrent LE roles.